-At best, a rosacea flare up can leave you looking sunburnt, or like you went a little bit too hard in your hot yoga class.
-At worst, it can leave you with rough, swollen skin covered in pimples, and a strong desire to lock yourself in the bathroom and stay there.
-Unfortunately for those of us who suffer through it on a regular basis, it’s not really known exactly what causes it, nor is there a hard and fast cure—but when it comes to rosacea, how to treat it and what causes it, there are things you can do that may help.
+At best, a rosacea flare-up can leave you looking sunburnt, or like you went a little bit too hard in your hot yoga class.
+At worst, it can leave you with rough, swollen skin, and a strong desire to lock yourself in the bathroom and stay there.

-Shoshana Eisner, a pharmacist and sensitive skin expert who created QED Skincare specifically for people with sensitive skin conditions like rosacea, told us that “rosacea is a very common skin condition in Australia and often the stress of redness, flaky skin and itchiness itself makes the rosacea worse!
+Unfortunately, it’s not really known exactly what causes it, nor is there a hard and fast cure for rosacea—Shoshana Eisner, a pharmacist and sensitive skin expert who created QED Skincare specifically for people with sensitive skin conditions like rosacea, told us that, “Rosacea is a very common skin condition, and often the stress of redness, flaky skin and itchiness itself makes the rosacea worse.
 Finding products that are super-gentle on the skin and offer maximum hydration is so very important to manage these sensitivities.”

-If the skin condition is something you’re struggling with, whether it’s a new development or a condition you’ve been dealing with for yonks, here’s some tips on how to treat rosacea.
+If you’re struggling with the condition, whether it’s a new development or a condition you’ve been dealing with for yonks, here are some tips on how to treat rosacea.

 Moisturise Well And Often

-According to Eisner, the secret to preventing rosacea flare ups and speeding their healing is maximise hydration inside and out.
-Finding the right moisturiser is crucial—you want something that won’t aggravate your sensitive skin but will provide deep hydration (we’re talking tsunami levels, like QED's Deep Hydration Face Cream, or Dermalogica's Intensive Moisture Balance).
-And don’t just moisturise once a day and leave it at that—double up and even carry moisturiser with you, along with a bottle of water to hydrate from the inside out.
+According to Eisner, the secret to preventing rosacea flare-ups and speeding up their healing is maximising hydration inside and out.
+Finding the right moisturiser is crucial—you want something that won’t aggravate your sensitive skin but will provide deep hydration, like QED's Deep Hydration Face Cream ($46), or Dermalogica's Intensive Moisture Balance ($71).
+Don’t just moisturise once a day and leave it at that—double up and even carry a moisturiser with you, along with water to hydrate from the inside out.

 Use The Right Water Temp

-Goldilocks was really onto something—like her, you should avoid washing your face with steaming hot or ice cold water, and instead adjust it to something just right.
-Eisner even suggests using cleansing products that don’t need water at all, as it can be stripping—try QED's no rinse cleanser instead, or use a micellar cleansing water like this Clarins number for sensitive skin.
+Goldilocks was really onto something—like her, you should avoid washing your face with steaming hot or ice-cold water, and instead adjust it to something just right.
+Eisner even suggests using cleansing products that don’t need water at all, as it can be stripping—try QED's no-rinse cleanser ($48) instead, or use a micellar cleansing water like this Clarins number ($46) for sensitive skin.

 Find Your Triggers

-It’s not just about how to treat rosacea, stopping it before it begins is just as important.
-As anyone who has binged a tub of ice cream and woken up the next morning to violently pink cheeks, certain foods and situations can trigger rosacea, or make it worse than usual.
-Esner lists stress, chilli, dairy, alcohol, sun exposure, dramatic temperatures and even irritating cosmetic and laundry ingredients as common triggers for rosacea, so keeping a food/skin diary might help narrow it down if you’re unsure.
-Use skincare that is suitable for sensitive skin, and keep an eye on particular ingredients in your makeup and skincare in case you start noticing a correlation.
-And as always, wear a hat and sunscreen every day, which frankly, you should be doing even if you don’t have rosacea.
+It’s not just about how to treat rosacea: stopping it before it begins is just as important.
+Esner lists stress, chilli, dairy, alcohol, sun exposure, dramatic temperatures and even irritating cosmetic and laundry ingredients as common triggers for rosacea, so keeping a food/skin diary might help narrow it down.
+Keep an eye on particular ingredients in your makeup and skincare in case you start noticing a correlation and, as always, wear a hat and sunscreen every day.

-If you did happen to eat something you shouldn’t, or turned the heat up in the shower, or did any other number of triggers, and are suddenly dealing with a severe flare up, don’t panic.
-An ice pack in a cloth placed on the affected area can help to calm and soothe the area, and some people swear by using ice globe facial massagers on the daily.
+If you are suddenly dealing with a severe flare-up, don’t panic.
+An ice pack in a cloth placed on the affected area can help to calm and soothe, and some people swear by using ice wands, like this facial massager by Aceology ($64) on the daily.

 Chat To Your Doctor

 When all else fails, it may be time to book a doctor’s appointment.
-For severe cases of rosacea, how to treat it may be antibiotic creams and other prescription skincare products that your doctor can prescribe to you.
+For severe cases of rosacea, treatment may include antibiotic creams and other prescription skincare products.

 Have you heard about the beauty industry’s new wonder ingredient?
-Check out the best hemp skincare products here.
+Check out the best Kakadu plum beauty products here.

 Image credit: Ksenia Varapaeva